 Aluminum is another form of material used in many badminton rackets.
 This material is popular among lightweight rackets lovers.
-However, this racket is not much durable compared to graphite or stainless steel, but aluminum made rackets are a lightweight and top pick for beginners.
+However, this racket is not much durable compared to graphite or stainless steel, but aluminum-made rackets are a lightweight and top pick for beginners.

 However, most of us overlook the balancing factor while choosing a badminton racket.
 Knowing the balancing point will help you to understand which racket will be right for you.

 Previously, I have mentioned the top 5 best badminton racket brands in India, where the prime brands were Yonex, Li Ning, Victor, APACS.
-These brand manufacture best quality rackets at a reasonable price.
+These brand manufacture the best quality rackets at a reasonable price.

 Also, I would like to say, beware of fake racket brands.
-There are many counterfeit brands available on the market that sell the duplicate versions of original racket branded products.
+There are many counterfeit brands available on the market that sell duplicate versions of original racket branded products.
 Always buy from trustable online sources like Amazon or brand offline outlets.

-But, in case of a stiff badminton racket, you will find more stability as there is little or no repulsion during the hitting.
+But, in the case of a stiff badminton racket, you will find more stability as there is little or no repulsion during the hitting.
 When you’re using a stiff racket, the shuttle will immediately bounce back when it comes in contact with the racket string.

 The Shape of the Racket

 There are two types of badminton racket shapes available in the market, one is the oval shape, and another one is the isometric shape.
-In an oval shape racket, you will find the sweet spot somewhere at the center of the racket, wherein isometric shape racket the sweet spot spreads out in a larger area of the racket.
+In an oval shape racket, you will find the sweet spot somewhere at the center of the racket, whereas isometric shape racket the sweet spot spreads out in a larger area of the racket.